Every professional displayed on Counselling Directory has been independently

-I am an Integrative Psychotherapist (UKCP registered) and a Counselling Psychologist in the final stages of Doctorate training (MBPsS) at the Metanoia Institute, London.
-I am also a Cognitive Behavioural Psychotherapist (BABCP Accredited) and have worked for the NHS offering support to clients since 2004.
-I am a member of the British Psychological Society (BPS) and I abide by their code of ethics to ensure safe working.
+I am an Integrative Psychotherapist, Cognitive Behavioural Therapist, and Counselling Psychologist in the final stages of Doctorate training (MBPsS) at the Metanoia Institute, London.
+I have worked for the NHS offering support to clients for the past 18 years and in a private capacity since 2015.
+I am a member of the United Kingdom Council for Psychotherapists (UKCP) and the British Association for Behavioural & Cognitive Psychotherapies (BABCP) and abide by their codes of ethics.

-I offer integrative counselling and psychotherapy.
-An 'integrative' approach means I draw on different ideas and theories to help people, as I believe every individual is unique and that there is no one type of therapy that fits all.
-Most importantly I believe it is important to have a trusting therapeutic relationship which is central in enabling you to explore your difficulties, get to know yourself and therefore have more choices to live a fuller and authentic life.
-I value being collaborative and transparent in my work with you, talking openly about how we are working and reviewing as we go along.
+I work within an integrative, relational model which is based on 10 years of psychotherapy training and engaging in my own personal therapy.
+An 'integrative' approach means I draw on different ideas and theories to help people, as every individual is unique.
+Most importantly I believe that a trusting therapeutic relationship is central, enabling you to get to know yourself better, develop awareness and have more choices to live a fuller and authentic life.
+I value collaboration and transparency in my work with you, talking openly about how we are working together and reviewing as we go along.

-As part of my training I have engaged in personal therapy myself, and I understand how anxiety provoking it can be to both ask for help and face the prospect of change.
-In the first session we would explore your problems and goals/ expectations of therapy.
-If you would like to work together we can either contract for a set number of sessions, or some people prefer open ended therapy.
+I have engaged in personal therapy myself, and understand how anxiety provoking it can be to both ask for help and face the prospect of change.
+In the first session we would explore what brings you to therapy, your expectations and whether we would be a good fit to work together.

-I practice from a safe and confidential location in Orpington.
+I practice from a safe and confidential location in London Bridge, and also offer online therapy.

 Feel free to check out my website for more information- www.sophieseptember.com